ArthurClemens/polythene/packages/polythene-theme/README.md

 * `light` indicates the default color, when the component is displayed on a light background
 * `dark` indicates the color when the component is displayed on a dark background

-A special Polythene class is `pe-dark-theme` - components that have a parent with this class will use the "dark" color settings.
+A special Polythene class is `pe-dark-tone` - components that have a parent with this class will use the "dark" color settings.
 This class will be set when component option `tone: "dark"` is set.

-The specific background color of `pe-dark-theme` needs to be defined in your app.
+The specific background color of `pe-dark-tone` needs to be defined in your app.

-Use class `pe-light-theme` to locally override dark colors.
+Use class `pe-light-tone` to locally override dark colors.
 This is equivalent to the option `tone: "light"`.